Vizio has announced its last year's model, but it's mostly about the picture., which features a couple of significant changes over

 Firstly there is no 3D, and secondly thehas morphed from edge-lit to full-array, with up to twice the number of dimmable zones.

-As David Katzmaier noted in his exclusive review, these simultaneous attempts to "trim the fat" and appreciably improve picture quality make for a TV that will "likely set the pace at or near the top of CNET's Best TVs list for a good chunk of 2014.
+As CNET's Best TVs list for a good chunk of 2014., these simultaneous attempts to "trim the fat" and appreciably improve picture quality make for a TV that will "likely set the pace at or near the top of

 According to Vizio, the M-Series models feature a 240Hz "effective refresh rate," and also come with a flipper QWERTY remote, Vizio Internet Apps Plus, and improved processing.
 Seefor more details.

 Today we asked Vizio again about when the P would be available, but the company wasn't able to answer that question on the record.
-Pricing and availability for the flagship R-Series is also yet to be announced.
+Pricing and availability for the flagshipis also yet to be announced.